-OpenMediaVault is straightforward to rollout and simple to manage, thanks to its well designed web-based user interface, which makes it suitable for even non-technical users.
+OpenMediaVault is straightforward to roll out and simple to manage, thanks to its well-designed web-based user interface, making it suitable for even non-technical users.
 The user interface can further be enhanced by using its plugin directories.

-The project is complimented with an extensive support infrastructure with plenty of documentation to handhold first time users.
+The project is complemented by an extensive support infrastructure with plenty of documentation for first-time handhold users.

-OpenMediaVault is a very capable and one of the best NAS software deployment distro right out of the box.
-However, it can be made more advanced with tons of features using plugins integrated into the base system, and even with third party plugins using the OMV-Extras repository.
+OpenMediaVault is a capable and one of the best NAS software deployment distro right out of the box.
+However, it can be more advanced with tons of features that integrate plugins into the base system and even third-party plugins using the OMV-Extras repository.